pmem/pmdk/doc/pmempool/pmempool-sync.1.md

 These recovery files are automatically removed if the sync operation finishes successfully.

-	If the last sync operation was interrupted and not finished correctly (eg. the application crashed) and the bad blocks fixing procedure was in progress, the bad block recovery files may be left over.
+If the last sync operation was interrupted and not finished correctly (e.g. the application crashed) and the bad blocks fixing procedure was in progress, the bad block recovery files may be left over.
 In such case bad blocks might have been cleared and zeroed, but the correct data from these blocks was not recovered (not copied from a healthy replica), so the recovery